ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 `ImpredicativeTypes` has always been an advanced feature of the language.
 However, once you arrive at it, programmers often ask themselves: "what is stopping the compiler from accepting this?".
 This proposal gives an answer to that question, with a succint explanation: "impredicative is never guessed, it must be obvious from the simple parts of each application".

-The main drawback is clearly the lack of contravariance.
+The main drawback is the complicated treatment of contravariance that this proposal brings with it.
 It is arguable whether contravariance of function types is something a beginner (or even intermediate) Haskeller expects, since up to that point all types are compared by equality.
 However, it should be possible during error reporting to scan whether a type error talks about two types which could be related if contravariance was taking into account, and report a message on the lines of:

 ```text
 Hint: try to eta-expand the second argument.